hsandt/hsandt.github.io/portfolio/hotshot-racing.markdown

 ## Description

 [Hotshot Racing](https://curvegames.com/our-games/hotshot-racing/){:target="_blank"} is a retro arcade racing game with a touch of modern design.
 It features the traditional Time Attack and Grand Prix for a single player, while up to 4 players offline and 8 players online can compete in Arcade races or more exotic game modes such as Cops & Robbers and Drive or Explode.
 Drift, slipstream behind your opponents and boost toward the goal!

-Based on Lucky Mountain Games’ prototype [Racing Apex](https://twitter.com/racingapexgame){:target="_blank"}.
+Based on Lucky Mountain Games’ prototype [Racing Apex](https://twitter.com/racingapexgame){:target="_blank"}, it was developed by [Sumo Digital](https://www.sumo-digital.com/){:target="_blank"} and published by Curve Digital (now rebranded [Curve Games](https://curvegames.com/){:target="_blank"}.

 ## Screenshots